De prospectiva pingendi

 De prospectiva pingendi (On the Perspective of Painting) is the earliest and only pre-1500 Renaissance treatise solely devoted to the subject of perspective.
 It was written by the Italian master Piero della Francesca in the mid-1470s to 1480s, and possibly by about 1474.
-Despite its Latin title, the opus is written in Italian.
+Despite its Latin title, the text is written in Italian.

 The book

 The subjects covered by Piero della Francesca in these writings include arithmetic, algebra, geometry and innovative work in both solid geometry and perspective.

 The script consists of three parts: